cf73/humanity/content/collections/articles/balis-each-of-us-a-changemaker.md

     content:
       -
         type: text
-        text: "Most urgently...let us ask ourselves...in profound reverence for this fragile, transcendent web of life gifted by the gods...“How deeply do I care about our common future?
-How can I help make a positive\_difference?”"
+        text: 'Most urgently...let us ask ourselves...in profound reverence for this fragile, transcendent web of life gifted by the gods...“How deeply do I care about our common future?
+How can I help rescue our humanity?"'
 collection_type: article
 challenges:
   - war